Quebec International Pee-Wee Hockey Tournament

 The Quebec International Pee-Wee Hockey Tournament (Tournoi international de hockey pee-wee de Québec) is an annual minor ice hockey event in Quebec City.
 The tournament was founded in 1960 to coincide with the Quebec Winter Carnival, and give an opportunity for international competition to players less than 12 years old.
-The tournament raises funds for the local Patro Roc-Amadour foundation, and is mostly run by volunteers and a few staff.
+The tournament raises funds for the local Patro Roc-Amadour foundation, and is operated mostly by volunteers, with a few staff.
 The event takes place each year in February at Videotron Centre, and previously spent 56 seasons at Quebec Coliseum.
 As of 2018, the event has showcased the talent of over 1,200 future professionals in the National Hockey League or the World Hockey Association.

 Tournament history

 1960 to 1974

 Gérard Bolduc was inspired to begin a youth ice hockey tournament after travelling with teams to tournaments in Goderich, Ontario and Duluth, Minnesota, and then founded the Quebec International Pee Wee Hockey Tournament in 1960 along with Paul Dumont, Jacques Boissinot, Pat Timmons, and Edmond de la Bruere.
 Bolduc served as the original president of the tournament, and remained in that role until 1974.
 The tournament became part of the annual Quebec Winter Carnival festivities in February.

 The first tournament had 28 teams participate who were mostly local entries, but also included teams from Boston, Scarborough, and Newfoundland.
 The first game was played February 20, 1960, at Quebec Arena in Parc Victoria.
 Media in Quebec City were quick to cover the event due to its charitable nature, and it being the first time minor ice hockey was played in such a large arena.
 The event drew 12,500 spectators in its first seven days, and Bolduc negotiated to move the final game to Quebec Coliseum which drew 7,235 fans.
 The first grand champion of the tournament in 1960, was the Scarborough Lions team.

 From 1960 onward, every tournament was hosted at Quebec Coliseum.
 The tournament structure from 1960 to 1972 included four divisions (AA, A, B and C), and one overall grand champion.
 In 1962, the tournament grew to 54 teams, including entries from Ontario, Alberta, and the United States.
 Guy Lafleur played in three consecutive tournaments from 1962 to 1964, scoring a combined total of 64 goals.
 The addition of the Quebec Beavers team to the tournament grew the attendance, as they became a crowd favourite composed of local boys, with Martin Madden as the coach.